 ‘Primer For Blacks’ by Gwendolyn Brooks is a seven stanza poem that takes on the tone of an impassioned speech.
-The speaker’s voice seems to increase in volume and determination as the poet proceeds through the piece.
+The speaker’s voice seems to increase in volume and determination as to the poet proceeds through the piece.
 There is no defined rhymed scheme in this poem, but the repetition of the words and the constant use of enjambment, provides unity.
-You can read the full poem here.

 Summary of Primer For Blacks